By Jack Landry and Stephen Nuñez

 The third revision, full refundability, makes the CTC unconditional such that low income parents could receive the full benefit regardless of specific level of earnings or work status.
 The partial refundability of the TCJA-era CTC mimicked the phase-in structure of programs like the Earned Income Tax Credit: only a portion of the CTC was available to those with low earnings (and none for those with no earned income), and that portion increased up to a maximum as earnings increased.
 In a previous brief, we considered the implications of leaving the first two components of the CTC expansion in place and reverting back to the TCJA-era limited refundability formula, as this plan or something like it had been proposed by critics of the ARPA expansion both as a way to limit costs and to prevent the emergence of an “entitlement society.”

-More recently, the Biden administration has proposed allowing the expanded credit amounts to expire after a one year extension but making the full refundability introduced under the ARPA permanent (1).
+More recently, the Biden administration has proposed allowing the expanded credit amounts to expire after a one year extension but making the full refundability introduced under the ARPA permanent.1We can find no explicit mention of the credit extension to 17 year-olds in either the recent Biden proposal or those of lawmakers who want to restore some form of earned income requirement/phase in.
+For the purposes of the analysis below we assume that neither of competing proposals retain this expanded eligibility.
+In our last brief on retaining increased credit amounts with the earnings requirement, we did retain the 17 year-old expanded eligibility.
 Figure 2 presents a graphical comparison of the benefit formula under full expansion (green), full refundability only (blue), value expansion only (orange), and the TCJA-era pre-expansion CTC (pink) for a married couple filing jointly with two children between the ages of 6 and 16.

-To estimate the impact of the CTC on family income and poverty, we use the 2019 Current Population Survey’s Annual Social and Economic Supplement (referring to 2018 incomes), adding the value of the expanded CTC with and without full refundability relative to the CTC under the Tax Cuts and Jobs Act (2).
-Similar to other analyses, we estimate that the fully-enrolled (3) and expanded CTC reduces child poverty by 40 percent over the TCJA-era status quo.
+To estimate the impact of the CTC on family income and poverty, we use the 2019 Current Population Survey’s Annual Social and Economic Supplement (referring to 2018 incomes), adding the value of the expanded CTC with and without full refundability relative to the CTC under the Tax Cuts and Jobs Act.2Our microsimulation does not account for benefits underreporting in the CPS-ASEC.
+Like most microsimulation models, we treat behavior as fixed under a policy change.
+This is both because there is disagreement among scholars as to the correct labor supply elasticities to use and because microsimulations cannot account for demand side responses to the benefit or to initial changes in labor supply, and thus a focus on initial behavioral response can be misleading.
+Similar to other analyses, we estimate that the fully-enrolled3The Biden administration has struggled to reach some of the poorest households.
+We discuss why and what the administration is doing and can do to correct in our brief on CTC non-filers here. and expanded CTC reduces child poverty by 40 percent over the TCJA-era status quo.

 Implementing a CTC reform that solely made the benefit fully refundable would have instead reduced child poverty by about 19 percent, about half the impact of the full expansion.
 By contrast, implementing a CTC expansion that retained the TCJA limited refundability formula would instead have cut child poverty by just 7 percent—less than a quarter of the impact of the unadulterated expansion.